Environmental activist and author Vandana Shiva discusses on globalization – Turin, 23-27 October 2008

 -Economic transition toward a sustainable and equitable food future

 After going down the list, Shiva gave a brief history of the global sustainable-food movement's involvement with the climate-change debate.
-She said that in the '90s, when discussions were going on around the Kyoto Treaty, there were simultaneous talks going on around a Biodiversity Treaty.
+She said that in the '90s, when discussions were going on around the Kyoto Treaty, there were simultaneous talks going on around a Treaty.
 Unfortunately, sustainable food activists, including herself, were content to let climate talks go on without their input; they focused instead on the biodiversity talks.
 As a result, she said, discourse around climate has almost completely ignored agriculture — even though industrial agriculture emits something like a third of greenhouse gases.

 Shiva didn't say this, but I'll add it: Only by blithely ignoring agriculture's role in climate change can people present abominable ideas like government-mandated ethanol and biodiesel as “solutions” to the climate crisis.